The Peacock

-Most of us know that having pride is a sure way to fall on our big head, but did you know that pride manifest in different ways?
+Most of us know that having pride is a sure way to fall on our big head, but did you know that pride manifests in different ways?

 One creature that is used to illustrate pride is the peacock.
 To be “proud as a peacock” is a saying used to mean a vain or self-centered person.

-Vanity is a form of pride that, while seemingly obvious may also be just as subtle.
-That is vanity may be hiding in a very obvious place!
+Vanity is a form of pride that, while seemingly obvious, may also be subtle.
+That is, vanity may be hiding in a very obvious place!

 Most of us know that the proud peacock struts his stuff for all to see.
 The peacock may not even be lying about his beauty!
-Peacocks are very beautiful!
+Peacocks are very beautiful to look at!

 The peacock has a beautiful plumage!
 God has gifted the peacock with dazzling gifts!

-The problem with the peacock, however, is that the peacock takes all the glory!
+The problem with the peacock, however, is that the peacock takes all the glory for himself!

-It seems to me I have read about another character in the Bible so puffed up with vain glory that he couldn’t see past his beauty!
-That guy was blinded by his beauty which ended up being his downfall!
+I have read about another character in the Bible so puffed up with vain glory that he couldn’t see past his beauty!
+That guy was blinded by his amazing gifts which ended up being his downfall!

 I have mentioned the peacock as a thief because this character steals glory from God!

 Their pictures are everywhere!
 It’s all about them!
-They boast about themselves in a big way!
+They boast about themselves both blatantly and subtlety.

 The problem with the peacock is that the peacock has an exaggerated sense of his own importance.
 But the peacock is just being himself, you may argue.

-Fine feathers, plumage long and sleek!
+Fine feathers, plumage colorful and sleek!
 So beautiful!
 Why shouldn’t the peacock strut his stuff?
 After all, God has given him those gifts!

 True, but that is the problem!
 God gave those gifts, so God should get the glory!

-Vanity is trusting in one’s own importance.
+Vanity is displaying one’s own importance.
 God hates vanity because it brings no profit!

 Vanity cannot deliver anyone!
 Vanity is a useless thing to trust in!